rsksmart/rif-relay-client/Readme.md

 #### How to develop

-If you need to modify resources inside this repository the first thing you need to do always is to make sure you have `postinstall` scripts enabled on the `package.json`.
-These are disabled by default due to distribution issues.
-(This will be solve in the future).
-This will enable husky and other checks, then run `npm install` to execute the post install hooks.
-After that you can just make your modifications and then run `npm run build` to validate them.
-After you are done with your changes you can publish them by creating a distributable version for the consumers.
+If you need to modify resources inside this repository the first thing you always need to make sure of is that `postinstall` scripts are enabled in the `package.json` file.
+These are disabled by default due to distribution issues (which will be solved in the future), but will enable husky and other tools.

+Then, run `npm install` to execute the post install hooks.
+After that, you can just make your modifications and then run `npm run build` to validate them.
+After you are done with your changes you can publish them by creating a distributable version.

 #### Enable postinstall scripts

-To enable `postinstall` scripts you need to modify the `package.json` file in the section `scripts` and change the line `"_postinstall": "scripts/postinstall",` to `"postinstall": "scripts/postinstall",`.
+To enable `postinstall` scripts you need to modify the `package.json` file, specifically the section `scripts` and change the line `"_postinstall": "scripts/postinstall",` to `"postinstall": "scripts/postinstall",`.

 #### Husky and linters